-In fiscal 2010, nickel, a major component of many of the Company's products, accounted for approximately 59% of raw material costs, or approximately 29% of total cost of sales.
+In fiscal 2011, nickel, a major component of many of the Company's products, accounted for approximately 61% of raw material costs, or approximately 32% of total cost of sales.
 Other raw materials include cobalt, chromium, molybdenum and tungsten.
 Melt materials consist of virgin raw material, purchased scrap and internally produced scrap.

-The average nickel price per pound for cash buyers for the 30-day period ended on September 30, 2008, 2009 and 2010, as reported by the London Metals Exchange, was \$8.07, \$7.93 and \$10.26, respectively.
-Prices for other raw materials which are significant in the manufacture of the Company's products, such as molybdenum, cobalt and chromium, were also higher in fiscal 2010 than fiscal 2009.
+The average nickel price per pound for cash buyers for the 30-day period ended on September 30, 2009, 2010 and 2011, as reported by the London Metals Exchange, was \$7.93, \$10.26 and \$9.25, respectively.
+Although the 30-day LME average for September 30, 2011 was lower than the previous year's 30-day average for that same period, the average cost of nickel for the Company was higher in fiscal 2011 versus fiscal 2010.
+Prices for other raw materials which are significant in the manufacture of the Company's products, such as molybdenum, cobalt and chromium, were also higher in fiscal 2011 than fiscal 2010.